GrandEchoWhiskey/grandechowhiskey/README.md

 #### I'm currently:
   - 👨‍💻 Taking course CS50's Introduction to Game Development.
-  - 👨‍🔬 Working on a Python script that predicts a childs bloodtype.
   - 👨‍🎓 Learning Cybersecurity at WSB in Wrocław, Poland.

 <br><br>